jdrumgoole/pymongoimport/docs/index.rst

-.. pymongodbimport documentation master file, created by sphinx-quickstart on Sun Aug 20 15:41:21 2017.
+.. pymongo_import documentation master file, created by sphinx-quickstart on Sun Aug 20 15:41:21 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ========================================================
-Pymongodbimport - Import csv files into MongoDB
+pymongo_import - Import csv files into MongoDB
 ========================================================

-Pymongodbimport is a collection of python programs for importing CSV files into `MongoDB <http://mongodb.com/>`_.
+pymongo_import is a collection of python programs for importing CSV files into `MongoDB <http://mongodb.com/>`_.

-Why do we have pymongodbimport?
+Why do we have pymongo_import?

 MongoDB already has a perfectly good (and much faster) `mongoimport <https://docs.mongodb.com/manual/reference/program/mongoimport/>`_ program